Season Greetings & Happy Holidays to All!

 - 1 egg white, beaten

 - 1/2 teaspoon lemon zest

 - 1-1/3 cups and 2 tablespoons sifted confectioners’ sugar

-- In a large bowl, beat the egg, brown sugar and honey until smooth.
+- In a large bowl, beat the egg, brown sugar, and honey until smooth.
 Stir in the molasses.
-Combine the flour, baking soda, nutmeg, cinnamon, cloves and allspice; incorporate into the molasses mixture.
+Combine the flour, baking soda, nutmeg, cinnamon, cloves, and allspice; incorporate into the molasses mixture.
 Stir in the almonds and candied fruit peel, if using.
-Cover or wrap dough, and chill overnight.
+Cover or wrap the dough, and chill overnight.

 - Preheat the oven to 400 degrees F (200 degrees C).
 Grease cookie sheets.
 On a lightly floured surface, roll the dough out to 1/4 inch in thickness.
 Cut into the desired shape.
 Place cookies 1 1/2 inches apart onto cookie sheets.